 This waxing-and-waning weakness of muscles, worsening with use and improving with rest, is a hallmark of this particular disease.
 There typically are periods when you may notice more symptoms (called an exacerbation), interspersed with periods when your symptoms decrease or disappear (remission).

 The disease most commonly affects muscles that control eye and eyelid movement, so the first symptoms you notice may be eyelid drooping and/or blurred or doubled vision.
-Many myasthenia gravis patients start out with this "ocular myasthenia."
 The majority will go on to develop weakness in other muscle groups within one or two years.

 Myasthenia gravis affecting multiple muscle groups throughout the body is called generalized myasthenia gravis.
 Other common muscle groups that are affected may make it difficult for you to chew, swallow, smile, shrug, lift your arm up, grip, rise to a stand, or walk up stairs.
 When the muscles necessary for breathing are affected, a patient is said to be in myasthenic crisis.
 This is a life-threatening situation.